Housing | Location

 How many people have been displaced by the wildfires?

 The Lahaina wildfires displaced many residents, particularly in the direct burn area where almost 90% of survey respondents have been forced to leave their homes.
 At the one-year mark, more than half of respondents were also still displaced from West Maui.
 In recent months, there has been a small decrease in people who remain displaced from West Maui.
-Even outside this immediate burn zone, about 30% of Lahaina residents have not been able to return to their home and/or Lahaina (yet).
+Even outside this immediate burn zone, about a third of Lahaina residents have not been able to return to their home and/or Lahaina (yet).
 There have been too few participants from Kula to provide a Kula-specific breakdown of displacement type over time.
-The fires also had a broader impact on Maui's economy.
-About a third of respondents from other parts of the island were displaced.
+The fires also continue to have a broader impact on Maui's economy.
+About 30% of respondents from other parts of the island remain displaced.
 For some people, this may have been because they lost their jobs or businesses in West Maui or Kula and they may have moved closer to their new work location.
 Many have lost income and were forced to move to less stable housing (e.g. losing homeownership or moving in with family/friends).

 UHERO